SalesLoft/DevelopmentInterviewStarterKit/README.md

 ```
 ruby --version
 ```
 2.)
-Make sure your node version is above 8.5.0
+Make sure your node version is above or equal to 8.10.0
 ```
 node --version
 ```